The Nest

 You will usually need to provide the company with the paint, and they will handle the rest.

-It is essential to familiarize yourself with the local laws regarding temporary walls.
+I would like you to familiarize yourself with the local laws regarding temporary walls.
 Before installing a flex wall, review the legal aspects and DOB regulations.

 After hiring a company to install your flex wall, you must notify your landlord and check if you need to submit plans to the Department of Buildings (DOB) for approval.
 If approval is required, the installation company must submit plans and wait for approval before beginning work.